Porton

 Porton is a village in the Bourne valley, Wiltshire, England, about 5 mi northeast of Salisbury.
 It is the largest settlement in Idmiston civil parish.

 The village gives its name to the nearby Porton Down military science park, which is home to the Defence Science and Technology Laboratory and related businesses.

 Religious sites

 The Baptist faith flourished in this part of Wiltshire in the 17th century, then declined in the 18th.
-A chapel was built to the south of Porton village in 1865 and enlarged in the 1920s; it was still in use in 2022.
-The chapel closed in 2024.
+A chapel was built to the south of Porton village in 1865 and enlarged in the 1920s; it was still in use in 2022, but its closure was confirmed at a meeting of the Baptist Union of Great Britain in March 2025.

 The Anglican Church of St Nicholas was built in 1877 to designs by J. L. Pearson, replacing a building from the 16th century or earlier.
 Built in flint with brick dressings under a tiled roof, the church has a nave with a south porch and bellcote, and a chancel with a vestry.
 The octagonal font is from the 14th or 15th century, and there is stained glass by Clayton and Bell.

 St Nicholas became the parish church in 1977, when the older All Saints Church at Idmiston was declared redundant.